mdda/mdda.github.io/_posts/OSS/2015-07-07-nvidia-on-fedora-22.md

       /usr/local/cuda/lib64
 {% endhighlight %}

-This won't affect the CUDA functionality (OpenCL impact TBD).
+This won't affect the CUDA functionality (its impact on OpenCL is still TBD).

 Next, install the Python component (after going into the same ``virtualenv``) :